Associate Professor Michael Hill

 Laboratory Scientific Director

-Previous history: Mike gained his DPhil at the University of Oxford in 1992 and continued his post-doctoral studies at the Nuffield Department of Clinical Medicine, Oxford and The Wellcome Trust Centre for Human Genetics, Oxford.
+Mike gained his DPhil at the University of Oxford in 1992 and continued his postdoctoral studies at the Nuffield Department of Clinical Medicine, Oxford and the Centre for Human Genetics, Oxford.
 In 1998, he joined the Division of Medicine at University College London where he led a research group.

 Recent publications